MatisEtu/integration_connected_data/README.md

 Hi !
-This is my first project of ma lesson integration of connected data.
+This is my first project of my lesson : integration of connected data.

 Here how you can run my code :